Archer Farms Eldarica Pine & Pecan Trees

 Fax (800) 882-5035

-Or, you can Email Art at archerfarmsnm dot com
+art at archerfarmsnm dot com

-Archer Farms Eldarica Pine History
+Archer Farms Eldarica Pine

 If used as a live Christmas tree, care of the Eldarica is very simple.
 First, the trees should not be kept indoors for more than two weeks and should be kept away from any heat sources.
 If purchased earlier, leave the tree outside and water regularly so the root ball remains moist.
 Give the pine a good soaking prior to moving indoors and water it by placing several handfuls of ice cubes on the top of the root ball everyday or at least every two days.
 This not only cools the root ball, but trickle irrigates it as well.
 Just remember that there is less water in ice than you may think, so give the tree plenty.
 When moving the tree from inside your home to its planting location, please acclimate it gradually to the winter environment by placing it first on a porch or inside a garage for a few days so it can adjust to the cold and dry weather.
 Keep it wet!